-2022-2023 NANTUCKET INTERMEDIATE SCHOOL FAMILY HANDBOOK
+NANTUCKET INTERMEDIATE SCHOOL FAMILY HANDBOOK

-Nantucket Intermediate School 30 Surfside Road

-Nantucket, MA 02554
+Nantucket Intermediate School 30 Surfside Road Nantucket, MA 02554 Telephone: 508-228-7290 Office: ext.

-Telephone: 508-228-7290

-Office: ext.
 4308 or ext.
-4105

-Fax: 508-228-1249

-www.npsk.org

-Dear Families,
+4105 Fax: 508-228-1249 www.npsk.org Dear Families,

-Welcome to the 2022-2023 school year at Nantucket Intermediate School!
+Welcome to the 2023-2024 school year at Nantucket Intermediate School!
 If you are new to Nantucket we are so happy to have you join our school community.
 If you are returning to the Nantucket Public Schools, welcome back.
 Together we will continue to make NIS a special place to grow and learn.
 Our collaborative partnership is what is essential to ensure your child receives an excellent education and will thrive in every way.
-We can't do it well without your involvement - especially now when our school model includes periods of at home learning.
+We can't do it well without your involvement.